-Earnest Hemingway’s famous line “Life is the best left hooker I ever saw,” could have been written for Tommy “The Duke” Morrison, the former WBO heavyweight champion, whose life spiraled to a tragic end in 2013 aged just 44.
+Ernest Hemingway’s famous line “Life is the best left hooker I ever saw,” could have been written for Tommy “The Duke” Morrison, the former WBO heavyweight champion, whose life spiralled to a tragic end in 2013 aged just 44.

 Aged just 27 he was diagnosed with HIV and already a former champion, his career, despite having just signed a new multi-million contract, was over when his licence was immediately suspended.

 His status as one of boxing’s top attractions as the grand nephew of John Wayne combined with his starring role in Rocky V playing heavyweight Tommy Gunn, could not save him.